Characters / Classical Mythology Monsters

 This Dragon was a child of Typhon and Echidna and the guardian of the Golden Fleece sought by Jason and the Argonauts.Scylla and Charybdis

-Scylla was drakaina with six heads on long necks, attached to a body with 4-6 more dogs heads around its waist, twelve tentacle-like legs, and a cats tail.
-It lives on one side of a narrow straight with Charybdis on the other.
+Scylla was a drakaina with six heads on long necks, attached to a body with 4-6 more dogs heads around its waist, twelve tentacle-like legs, and a cat's tail.
+She lives on one side of a narrow straight with Charybdis on the other.
 Charybdis was a whirlpool, or in the earlier myths a whirlpool caused by a Nymph transformed into a sea monster that was essentially a giant bladder covered in mouths and flipper that sucked a great deal of water into its many mouths three times a day, and belching it forth the rest of the time.
 One or both of them may have been offspring of Typhon and Echidna.Cetea

 Perseus found a princess named Andromeda, who was being sacrificed to one of these sea creatures to appease Poseidon; he turned it to stone with the severed head of Medusa and they were married.
 Hercules is also credited with killing a cetus.
 The word has a very loose meaning and includes whales and big fish as well as more traditional sea monsters.

 - A Kind of One: Some myths have them as one or two individual monsters, but others pluralize them into a race of sea monsters.

 - Kraken and Leviathan: The Greek word Ketos is basically the same thing as the Hebrew Leviathan is its broad meaning, though the size of it qualifies it for this trope as well.

 A drakaina set to guard the Hecatonchires by Cronus.
 She is described as having the head and torso of a woman, a scorpionlike tail, and snaky legs.The Kyklopes